 - 1) If the threat is received by telephone, the person receiving the call should attempt to keep the caller on the telephone as long as possible and alert someone else to call "911" telling the operator, "This is [state name] from [state school].
 We are receiving a bomb threat on another line.
 The number of that line is [state phone number]."

-- 2) The person answering the threat call should ask the following questions, record the answers and then immediately notify the School Administrator:

-- When is the bomb going to explode?

-- Where is it?

-- What will cause it to explode?

-- What kind of bomb is it?

-- Who are you?

-- Why are you doing this?

-- What can we do for you to avoid the bomb from exploding?

-- How can you be contacted?

-- 3) The School Administrator will direct the Search and Rescue Team(s) to search for suspicious packages, boxes or foreign objects.
-While conducting the search, all cell phones and hand-held radios should be turned off since many modern day explosive devices can be triggered by radio frequencies.

-- 4) If a suspicious object is identified, one member of the Search and Rescue Team will report the discovery to the School Administrator while the remaining team members attempt to secure the immediate area.

-- 5) No attempt should be made to investigate or examine the object.

-- 6) After the search, the School Administrator will determine the appropriate Immediate Response Action(s) to announce, which may include DUCK AND COVER, LOCK DOWN, EVACUATE BUILDING or OFF-SITE EVACUATION. - 7) When a suspicious object or bomb is found, the School Administrator shall issue the EVACUATE BUILDING action.
+If the threat is received through social media, the person receiving the information should attempt to contact the nearest administrator or incident commander and attempt to answer the follow questions. - 2) The person answering the threat call should ask the following questions, record the answers and then immediately notify the School Administrator: - When is the bomb going to explode? - Where is it? - What will cause it to explode? - What kind of bomb is it? - Who are you? - Why are you doing this? - What can we do for you to avoid the bomb from exploding? - How can you be contacted? - 3) The School Administrator will direct the Search and Rescue Team(s) to search for suspicious packages, boxes or foreign objects.
+While conducting the search, all cell phones and hand-held radios should be turned off since many modern day explosive devices can be triggered by radio frequencies. - 4) If a suspicious object is identified, one member of the Search and Rescue Team will report the discovery to the School Administrator while the remaining team members attempt to secure the immediate area. - 5) No attempt should be made to investigate or examine the object. - 6) After the search, the School Administrator will determine the appropriate Immediate Response Action(s) to announce, which may include DUCK AND COVER, LOCK DOWN, EVACUATE BUILDING or OFF-SITE EVACUATION. - 7) When a suspicious object or bomb is found, the School Administrator shall issue the EVACUATE BUILDING action.
 Staff and students will evacuate the building using prescribed routes or other safe routes to the Assembly Area. - 8) In the event of an evacuation, Teachers will bring their student roster and take attendance at the Assembly Area to account for students.
-Teachers will notify the Student Managers of missing students. - 9) The School Administrator will notify "911", if not previously notified, and School and will provide the exact location (e.g., building, room, area) of the potential bomb, if known. - 10) The School Administrator will notify the CEO of the situation. - 11) The Psychological First Aid Team will convene onsite and begin the process of counseling and recovery. - 12) Do not resume school activities until the affected buildings have been inspected by proper authorities and determined to be safe.
+Teachers will notify the Student Managers of missing students.

+- 9) The School Administrator will notify "911", if not previously notified, and School and will provide the exact location (e.g., building, room, area) of the potential bomb, if known. - 10) The School Administrator will notify the CEO of the situation. - 11) The Psychological First Aid Team will convene onsite and begin the process of counseling and recovery. - 12) Do not resume school activities until the affected buildings have been inspected by proper authorities and determined to be safe.
 The School Administrator will give the ALL CLEAR signal. - 13) The School Administrator will initiate an OFF-SITE EVACUATION if warranted by changes in conditions. - 14) After the incident is over, the School Administrator will complete the Bomb Threat Report (form found at the end of this document).

-BUS or SCHOOL VANS DISASTER
+SCHOOL VANS DISASTER